jmoenig/AboutSnap/README.md

 ### Lexically Scoped Variables

 In addition to global and sprite-local variables Snap<i>!</i> also offers script-local variables, letting you factor code into reusable modules.
-Like in most modern programming languages Snap<i>!</i>'s variables are lexically scoped and support nested functions and closures.
+As in most modern programming languages Snap<i>!</i>'s variables are lexically scoped and support nested functions and closures.
 Function parameters are mutable and their value can be exposed to the caller.
 Snap<i>!</i>'s variables are dynamically typed and support heterogeneous lists.

 ![multiplication_table](img/multiplication_table.png)